si2-urssi/website/content/blog/2019-03-27-software-metrics-workshop-report.md

 First, the attendees, working with the overall challenge of making research software more sustainable, determined a set of eight challenges, six of which are related to credit:

-**1. Career paths aren't well established**
+1. Career paths aren't well established

-**2. It's hard to measure the impact of individuals**
+2. It's hard to measure the impact of individuals

-**3. The academic credit model disincentivizes individual contributions to public goods / infrastructure**
+3. The academic credit model disincentivizes individual contributions to public goods / infrastructure

-**4. [Disentangle | We conflate] quality and impact of software**
+4. [Disentangle | We conflate] quality and impact of software

-**5. There is a lack of recognition of the value and importance of software**
+5. There is a lack of recognition of the value and importance of software

-**6. There is a lack of [funding opportunities | stable funding] for maintenance of software that is important but doesn't have a generic market**
+6. There is a lack of [funding opportunities | stable funding] for maintenance of software that is important but doesn't have a generic market

-**And two of which are not:**
+And two of which are not:

-**7. "Lumpy" project funding means that maintenance/sustainability can't be reliably folded into project costs**
+7. "Lumpy" project funding means that maintenance/sustainability can't be reliably folded into project costs

-**8. There's a lack of awareness of best practices for developing and maintaining research software**
+8. There's a lack of awareness of best practices for developing and maintaining research software

 While discussing these challenges, the group also stated a belief that discoverability and credit are inherently linked.
 Software with very high credit is going to be more discoverable, but a lot of research software doesn't get high credit.
 If the software does not receive high credit, and is not discoverable, then people cannot use it.
 As a result, rather than using existing software, researcher develop new software.
 Furthermore, how people choose which software to use is not well understood, which has been studied by [Hucka & Graham](https://arxiv.org/abs/1605.02265).